-I had asked my companion, who lived in Rome, to take me somewhere that only the locals go, because one thing you can be sure of: local residents eat the best food in the city.
-They do not hang out in the crowded, over-priced, and not very authentic restaurants where many tourists unwittingly end up.
+I asked my companion (he lived in Rome), to take me somewhere that only the locals go, because one thing you can be sure of, local residents eat the best food in the city.
+They do not hang out in the crowded over-priced, and not very authentic restaurants where many tourists unwittingly end up.

-One night in Rome, we ate dinner at a trattoria (restaurant) that was full of locals dining…and nary a tourist in sight.
-And that’s another tip for finding good food when traveling: if possible, get off the tourist path.
+One night in Rome, we ate dinner at a trattoria (restaurant) that was full of locals dining– nary a tourist in sight.
+And that’s another tip for finding good food when traveling, if possible, get off the tourist path.

-I said I wanted to try something traditional, a typical Roman dish.
+The owner was there so I asked him for a suggestion, I wanted to try something traditional, a typical Roman dish.
 “Do you like pasta?” the owner asked.

 “Of course,” I replied, with a look that said what kind of question is that?